Signs Jodie Turner-Smith and Joshua Jackson Were Headed for Divorce

-A source tells ET that the former couple was 'having issues lately' ahead of their split.
+A source tells ET that the former couple was 'having issues' ahead of their split.

-Things have been rocky between Joshua Jackson and Jodie Turner-Smith, with a source now shedding light on the former couple's "issues" leading up to their split.
+In the wake of Joshua Jackson and Jodie Turner-Smith's surprising divorce news, sources are weighing in on what went wrong in the former couple's relationship.

-"Jodie and Joshua have been having issues lately," a source told ET on Monday.
-"They celebrated Jodie’s birthday on Sept.
-9 at The Flower Shop in NYC, but arrived separately and left separately.
-It was a big party and they were distant throughout the night and barely around each other.
-Jodie spent majority of the evening downstairs."
+One source tells ET, "Jodie and Joshua's hectic work schedules started to weigh on their relationship starting over a year ago, when they were both filming projects and not always in the same place."

 On Monday, Turner-Smith filed for divorce from the Dawson's Creek alum after three years of marriage, citing "irreconcilable differences."
 She listed the date of separation as Sept.
 13 and is seeking joint custody of their three-year-old daughter, Juno Rose Diana Jackson.